NaosFabrik/NaosFabrik/README.md

 👋 Hi, I’m Nao!

-👀 I’m interested in intelligent processing and creative AI.
+👀 I’m a software engineer who is interested in intelligent processing and creative AI.

 🌱 Current Challenge gonna be here soon...